DSPG-2022/DSPG/Contributors/Romina/journal_detail/week1.md

 ## Day 4 Learning Output

-- Just some trying with plotting tidycensus results (not successful really but learned more commands!)
+- plotting tidycensus results (not successful really but learned more commands!)
 - GitHub new coding skills